microsoftgraph/microsoft-graph-docs-contrib/concepts/onenote-error-codes.md

 Your request contains invalid content.
 Common causes for this are a missing Content-Type request header and/or no content in the body of the request.

 ### 20133
-Your request specifies a PATCH target that is not supported.
+Your request specifies a PATCH target that isn't supported.
 See [Update page content](onenote-update-page.md).

 ### 20134
 Your request specifies an invalid element as the target of the PATCH action.
-If the target uses the **data-id** identifier, make sure it's prefixed with a # symbol.
+If the target uses the **data-id** identifier, make sure you prefix it with a # symbol.
 See [Update page content](onenote-update-page.md).

 ### 20135
-Your request specifies an entity type that is not supported for the PATCH operation.
+Your request specifies an entity type that isn't supported for the PATCH operation.
 See [Update page content](onenote-update-page.md).

 ### 20136
 Your request contains an invalid or missing **data-render-src** or **data-render-method** attribute.
 See [Extract data from captures](onenote-extract-data.md).